Originally written in April 2015

 7. Chicago Blackhawks — Kris Letang, D

 Chicago gets a great defenseman merely a few years before landing Jonathan Toews and Patrick Kane.
-His skating, passing and shooting ability is second-to-none in the league, and would be a man that would lead the Blackhawks blue line for the next decade-plus.
+His skating, passing and shooting ability is second-to-none in the league, and would be a man who would lead the Blackhawks’ blue line for the next decade-plus.
 And don’t worry, his addition wouldn’t impact how Chicago would be on the ice until after the arrival of the two star forwards.

 Original Pick: RW Jack Skille